Our curriculum is based on the National Curriculum.

 It is important to us that children embrace cultural capital and learning and remembering facts.
 Thus within our topics, the range and depth of what the children find out about is impressive and challenging.
 We create knowledge organizers – coined an ‘EP Collectable’, examples below – for each term’s topic which capture the key knowledge and vocabulary that will be covered.
 There are copies in class and copies are sent home.
-They are used as a reference and throughout the term are used for low stakes quizzes to assess progress.
+They are used as a reference and the term are used for low stakes quizzes to assess progress.

 To ensure breadth and balance, one term the topic is geography led, another is history led and the final topic is science led.

 We see learning as an adventure and one in which the whole community participates!
 Each topic is supported by at least three out of school visits – ably supported by parents – per term/topic to bring learning to life.
-In addition we enlist the support of storytellers, artists, engineers and other specialists in school.
+In addition we enlist the support of storytellers, artists, engineers, designers and other specialists in school.
 Where appropriate children share their learning with parents through drama e.g. Macbeth in Year 5 whilst studying Shakespeare or a puppet show of Pinocchio whilst studying Toys in Year 1.
 Work generated covers the classroom walls and creates a beautiful and rich learning environment which changes each term.

 Although we work from a set curriculum framework which means that broadly the same topics are covered (and hotly anticipated by the children!) each year, we always make time for special local events, exhibitions and opportunities. most recently for example, the whole school studied Frida Kahlo (linking to the exhibition at the V and A) and we had a science week to launch our fantastic new science lab.